Szwagi/no-more-sounds/README.md

 # No More Sounds

-SourceMod plugin for use alongside KZTimer or GOKZ.
+SourceMod plugin for use alongside KZTimer.

 ### Features:
 - Mute map music
 - Mute gunshot sounds
 - Mute other player footsteps (only when `mp_footsteps_serverside` is 1)
-- Volume control for checkpoint/teleport sound
+- Control volume of checkpoint/teleport sound

 ### Commands:
 - `!nms` / `!soundoptions` - opens options menu